NehalVarma1/Interview-Assistance-System/README.md

 This LLM is developed by using various open source tools like:

-llama Index(which is used for storing different formats of data it could be either Structured or unstructured Data) Hugging Face(It is a platform which provides numerous Ai models and Tools to build) bge-small-en-v1.5(It is a pre Trained English embedding model) meta-llama/Meta-Llama-3-8B-Instruct (It is an pretrained LLM)
+1.llama Index(which is used for storing different formats of data it could be either Structured or unstructured Data)

+2.Hugging Face(It is a platform which provides numerous Ai models and Tools to build)

+3.bge-small-en-v1.5(It is a pre Trained English embedding model)

+4.meta-llama/Meta-Llama-3-8B-Instruct (It is an pretrained LLM)